|

 Four pieces of cut 1 by 2 lumber beeing stained in oak stain for a picture frame.

-Step Three – Attaching the Outer Frame
+Step 3: Build and Attach the Outer Frame

 A man with an air nailer attaching the side of a wood frame to a bunny print canvas